 - Connected load for the entire system

-Is it possible to connect a master charging station and a slave charging station via direct cabling?
+Is it possible to connect a master charging station and a client charging station via direct cabling?

-A master charging station and multiple slave charging stations must always be connected via a router or switch.
+A master charging station and multiple client charging stations must always be connected via a router or switch.

-How do I tell when a slave is connected to the master?
+How do I tell when a client is connected to the master?

 - In the web interface

 - Without OCPP connection: On the client charging station, the left 3 segments of the LED bar will blink green or blink blue if authorization is required.

 - With OCPP connection: On the client charging station, all 4 segments of the LED bar flash green or blink blue if authorization is required.

 How many client charging stations can I connect to a master charging station?

 Up to 15 client charging stations in a local charging network can be connected